SFe-Team-was-taken/SFe/sfe-specification-4.0-dev.md

 - Always play the sample to the end
 - Velocity to volume envelope attack (from DLS)
 - Velocity to modulation envelope attack (from DLS)
-- Vibrato lfo to volume (from DLS)
+- Vibrato LFO to volume (from DLS)

 Werner Schweer found a way to compress SoundFont® 2 files (with the lossy Vorbis format) around 2010.